engtuncay/engtuncay.github.io/web-javascript/js-notes-6-promise.md

 fetchData()
 ```

-🌕 You are real and you kept your promise and you reached to day 18.
-Keep your promise and settle the challenge with resolve.
-You are 18 steps ahead to your way to greatness.
-Now do some exercises for your brain and  muscles.

 ## Closure

 JavaScript allows writing function inside an outer function.
 We can write as many inner functions as we want.
 If inner function access the variables of outer function then it is called closure.